madiele/vod2pod-rss/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Fix for bugs can be opened out of the blue
+Fix for bugs can be opened out of the blue.

+When adding a feature try to also add some test if possible.

 ## Pull Request Process

-All pull request should point to the main branch
+All pull request should point to the main branch and should pass all tests (`make test`)

 ## Dev enviroment setup
 ### github spaces development setup